What is Creepy?

 A group of people, standing around and discussing how creepy someone was.

 Maybe it was a person in a shop, or on a bus, or a friend’s bad Tinder date experience.
-They had to deal with a creepy person and they wound up feeling bad because of it.
+They had to deal with a creepy person and wound up feeling bad because of it.

 The creepy factor comes in when you’re having a “one-sided conversation”.

 Imagine suddenly finding yourself in a situation where someone loses sight of you as a person.
 Of course, it might be harmless.
-But it can also turn dangerous – a possibility that many of us are hyper-aware of.
+But it can also turn dangerous – a possibility that many people are hyper-aware of.